First Published: 22nd of August, 2021 by Patrick Carpen.

 Kawanau was born in Georgetown, Region 4, Guyana, to Guyanese parents Anil and Analisa Roberts.
 His dad, Anil, is of indigenous heritage from the Makushi Tribe.
 He hails from Rupertee Village in North Rupununi, Region 9, Guyana, South America.
 His mom, Analisa is of the Arawak Tribe and hails from Moraikobai Village in Region 5 – which is the only Amerindian village in Region 5.

 According to Anil Roberts, the name “Kuwanau” means “harpy eagle” in the Makushi language.
 Well, this “harpy eagle” is definitely flying high with his God-given talent.

-The young Arwakushi, now just 6 years old, developed an interest in art by watching his dad paint and decided to take it to a whole new level.
+The young Arwakushi, now just 6 years old, developed an interest in art by watching his dad paint through which he was inspired to follow in his father’s footsteps.
 After Kawanau asked for materials to paint, his dad bought some extra canvases for him, along with some paint.
 Mr. Roberts said that he didn’t give Kawanau any directions.
 Instead he gave the young artist full rein with his new tools, passion, and imagination.